cerner/terra-ui/src/terra-dev-site/guide/Internationalization/TestingComponentsWhichIncludeTranslations.f.guide.md

 We recommend using [Jest](https://jestjs.io/) and [Enzyme](https://airbnb.io/enzyme/) for writing React component unit tests.

-When testing components that interact with react-intl, typically the component being tested needs to be wrapped with an `IntlProvider` to work correctly.

-We also recommend using [enzyme-react-intl](https://github.com/joetidee/enzyme-react-intl) which provides helpers for shallow rendering with Intl, mounting with Intl, and passing messages to the the IntlProvider component.
+We also recommend using [terra-enzyme-intl](https://github.com/cerner/terra-enzyme-intl) which provides helpers for testing components that use react-intl with enzyme.

 A test using enzyme-react-intl looks like: